-- Eurypedia an encyclopaedia of national education systems, which offers comparable and up-to-date descriptions of education systems - comparative studies (Thematic Reports) - publications with indicators and statistics Key Data - publications with information on the structure and main characteristics of educations systems (Facts and Figures).
+- comparable and up-to-date descriptions of national education systems - comparative studies (Thematic Reports) - publications with indicators and statistics Key Data - publications with information on the structure and main characteristics of educations systems (Facts and Figures).

 Eurydice Slovenia publishes all works on its website, www.eurydice.si.
 In addition to studies prepared by the network, the Eurydice website also publishes regular news from the field of education, information of reforms in other countries and links to collections of education legislation.